Summer Staff Information and Application (If you were on summer staff in 2023, please fill out returning staff application.)

 A couple things to know before filling out your application:

 Returning Staff: Please return applications by December 29.
-Returning staff should list references on the application but don’t need to send reference forms unless you didn’t work at Little Eden last summer.
+If you worked in the summer of 2023, please fill out the Returning Staff Application.
+Returning staff that worked other summers should list references on the application and send reference forms.

 New Staff: We will contact you for an interview as soon as we have received your three completed reference forms, so please send them out right away.
 We will leave the process open until all positions are filled.
 We encourage you to get your application and references in promptly to guarantee we consider you for the summer.

 Little Eden’s Pay Scale: